 At Cummins, we view sustainability as a key to our success.
-Cummins Chairman and Chief Executive Officer Tom Linebarger gave an interview recently where he talked about how environmental sustainability benefits Cummins.
-“From our point of view, emphasizing environmental sustainability is the right thing to do, but we also think its good business,” said Linebarger.
+Cummins Chairman and CEO Tom Linebarger gave an interview recently where he talked about how environmental sustainability benefits Cummins.
+“From our point of view, emphasizing environmental sustainability is the right thing to do, but we also think it is good business,” said Linebarger.

 Click here to read a blog post on the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy’s website about Cummins’ Seymour Engine Plant and Technical Center in Seymour, Indiana.
 This plant is the latest company facility to earn certification to ISO 50001 international energy management standards.
 By the end of 2017, Cummins had certification for 26 manufacturing sites toward its goal of 40 by 2020.

 “Lastly, sustainability brings employee engagement benefits.
-People want to join a company that is engaged in solving the biggest problem of our time, and so when Cummins says, “we’re in” that makes potential hires more interested in us, and makes employees more attached to the company – because they’re working for something important.
-This translates into more thinking, more innovation, and more energy from our employees.”
+People want to join a company that is engaged in solving the biggest problem of our time, and so when Cummins says “we are in,” that makes potential hires more interested in us and makes employees more attached to the company because they’re working for something important.
+This translates into more thinking, more innovation and more energy from our employees.”

 A Global Power Leader

-Cummins Inc. designs, manufactures, sells and services diesel and alternative fuel engines from 2.8 to 95 liters, diesel and alternative-fueled electrical generator sets from 2.5 to 3,500 kW, as well as related components and technology.
+Cummins Inc. designs, manufactures, sells and services diesel and alternative fuel engines from 2.8 to 95 liters and diesel and alternative-fueled electrical generator sets from 2.5 to 3,500 kW as well as related components and technology.